maiamcc/contrasite/_posts/2026-05-26-camp-crash.markdown

 ## **Reach out to your community**

-This is hard to balance with some of the couch-flop/hiding-in-a-hole that is necessary after a whole weekend of non-stop social, but: remember to reach out to your community.
+This is hard to balance with some of the couch-flop/hiding-in-a-hole that is necessary after a whole weekend+ of non-stop social, but: remember to reach out to your community.
 Talk to your old and new friends from camp about the good bits and the bad bits, check in on how they’re doing, ask them for a pep talk or commiserate about your crash together.
 And sure, flirt outrageously with your new dance crush!
 (Just uh, don’t make any big plans or life changes until you’re well and truly out of the post-camp brain fog.)

 You can also talk to other dance friends who weren’t at that specific event, or even friends who aren’t affiliated with the dance world at all!
 (Y’know, if you have those.)
 Reconnecting with people at home who *weren’t* at camp can be grounding and remind you of what you like about your everyday life.